kumartheashwani/vault-python-mcp-server/README.md

 This configuration ensures the server communicates via stdio when run by Smithery as a local tool and properly configures the logging system.

-> **IMPORTANT**: For local tool integration, you must use stdio mode (MCP_STDIO_MODE=1) with the logging configuration flag.
+> **IMPORTANT**: For local tool integration, you must use stdio mode (MCP_STDIO_MODE=1) with the LOGGING_CONFIG environment variable.
 HTTP mode will not work for local tool integration.

 ### Remote Tool Integration (HTTP mode)